rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 The **Global Permissions** section enables you to make changes across your entire account.

-**Ticketing Settings** enable you to control the tickets that your users have permission to see when those tickets concern one or more devices.
+**Ticketing Settings** enables you to control the tickets that your users have permission to see when those tickets concern one or more devices.

 The following table shows the ticketing settings that are required for common